Currently reading: The best cheap electric cars you would actually want to own

 Best for: Build quality

-For that, it feels a cut above some of the other options here when it comes to interior quality and ambience.
-Its Google-based multimedia system is also a major plus for how easy to use it is.
+Even so, it feels a cut above some of the other options here when it comes to interior quality and ambience.
+Its Google-based multimedia system is also a major plus for its ease of use.

-Renault also sticks to physical controls for climate functions.
-While the Renault is far from the most sporting option here, it is quiet at speed and rides well.
+Renault sticks to physical controls for climate functions too.
+While this EV is far from the most sporting option here, it is quiet at speed and rides well.

-Pricing and range revisions since launch have made the Mégane one of the more affordable family hatchbacks too.
+Pricing and range revisions since launch have made the Megane one of the more affordable family hatchbacks.
 For its size, it could be more practical, it’s not the most efficient and its slightly nervous steering isn’t to all tastes.

 Finance this car with Drivenfi